 Under the terms of the agreement, we made an upfront payment of \$15.0 million to Tesaro.
-If we achieve a specified regulatory milestone, we will make a payment in the low-seven figures to Tesaro.
-In addition, if we successfully develop and commercialize the licensed products and Tesaro does not exercise its co-promotion option, we will pay Tesaro milestone payments in the aggregate of the low-to mid-eight figures for the achievement of certain sales milestone events, and also tiered royalties at percentage rates in the mid- to high-teens on the net sales of the licensed products, until the later of the expiration of the last-to-expire licensed patent covering the licensed product, the expiration of regulatory exclusivity for the licensed product, or the tenth anniversary of the first commercial sale of the licensed product, in each case on a product-by-product and region-by-region basis.
+If we achieve a specified regulatory, development and commercialization milestones, we may be required to pay aggregate milestone payments up to \$39.5 million to Tesaro.
+In addition, if we successfully develop and commercialize the licensed products and Tesaro does not exercise its co-promotion option, we will pay Tesaro tiered royalties at percentage rates in the mid- to high-teens on the net sales of the licensed products, until the later of the expiration of the last-to-expire licensed patent covering the licensed product, the expiration of regulatory exclusivity for the licensed product, or the tenth anniversary of the first commercial sale of the licensed product, in each case on a product-by-product and region-by-region basis.